 The findings from these studies have implications for sexual research, and sexual health organizations, as well as for medical practitioners, clinicians and other health care providers for whom it is important to understand exactly what people mean as they talk about “having sex.”

 Studies have demonstrated that many individuals use condoms both inconsistently and incorrectly, putting these “condom users” at the same risk for STIs and unintended pregnancy as non-users.
 Men have been found to start intercourse before putting on a condom, or to remove the condom during sex and then resume.
 Some men reporting erectile difficulties have been found to forgo condom use altogether, fearful that they would be unable to have intercourse.

 Researchers continually conduct studies to determine the reasons behind these errors in condom usage, the barriers preventing correct condom usage, and the behaviors leading individuals to habitually forgo condoms.
 Studies such as these lend important insight to the development of instructional interventions to improve correct condom use.
 By helping people to use condoms consistently and correctly, such studies could have enormous impact on HIV and STI prevention efforts.

 Women's Sexuality & Wellbeing

-Research examining chronic conditions resulting from unregulated uterine and vaginal neurophysiology and sexual consequences and side effects of long-term oral contraceptive use is also being undertaken.
+Research examining chronic conditions resulting from sexual consequences and side effects of long-term oral contraceptive use has also being undertaken.

 © 1996- , The Kinsey Institute for Research in Sex, Gender, and Reproduction, Inc.®